RC258/Optimizing-Treatments-for-Heart-Disease-Patients-R/README.md

 # Introduction
 This repository provides two R code in R-markdown format, designed to be run in the R-studio enviornment.
 The datasets is obtained from [Kaggle](https://www.kaggle.com/datasets/kingabzpro/heart-disease-patients/data).

-These models focus on utilizing machine learning techniques to optimize heart patient strategies based on individual characteristics.
-The main contributions are fulfilling the objective of grouping patients by their characteristics and using regularization methods to identify the key factors affecting patients' maximum heart rate within these groups.
-The selected factors assist in alleviating disease screening pressures, and the simplified predictions further reduce monitoring expenditures.
+These scripts leveraged multiple machine learning techniques to optimize treatment strategies for heart patients based on individual characteristics.
+Clustering and discriminant analysis are used to group patients by their characteristics.
+Cross-validation helps train the model and ensures that the regularization methods (Lasso, Adaptive Lasso) successfully identify factors affecting maximum heart rate.
+These selected factors contribute to establishing an optimal heart disease monitoring model, which reduces disease screening pressures and lowers monitoring costs for specific patient groups.

 # Remarks
 - Considering data ethics and privacy, patient information has been anonymized.